 President, Pain Diagnostics and Interventional Care

-David Provenzano, MD received his undergraduate degree from Colgate University where he graduated Magna Cum Laude and became a Phi Beta Kappa member.
-He received his medical degree from the University of Rochester School of Medicine and Dentistry.
-He completed a surgical internship at Thomas Jefferson University Hospital and a residency in anesthesiology at The Western Pennsylvania Hospital.
+David Provenzano, MD is the President of Pain Diagnostics and Interventional Care.
+He received his undergraduate degree from Colgate University, where he graduated Magna Cum Laude and became a Phi Beta Kappa member.
+He received his medical degree from the University of Rochester School of Medicine and Dentistry, and completed a surgical internship at Thomas Jefferson University Hospital and a residency in anesthesiology at The Western Pennsylvania Hospital.
 He completed a Pain Management Fellowship at the Dartmouth Hitchcock Medical Center.

-Dr. Provenzano has served as a principal investigator on multiple research studies and published numerous scientific articles.
-His research interests include neuromodulation and the effects of preinjected fluid on monopolar and bipolar radiofrequency lesioning.
+Dr. Provenzano has served as a Principal Investigator on multiple research studies and published numerous scientific articles.
+His research interests include neuromodulation and monopolar and bipolar radiofrequency lesioning.
 He has lectured at numerous international and national meetings on the management of acute and chronic pain.
-Furthermore, he serves as an external member of the Robert Morris University IRB, an Adjunct Assistant Professor at Duquesne University Department of Pharmacology, and Adjunct Clinical Instructor in the Department of Physician Assistants Studies at the Duquesne University Rangos School of Health Sciences.
-He serves on the Board of Directors of the American Society of Regional Anesthesia and Pain Medicine and the North American Neuromodulation Society.
-He is the Vice Chair for the ASRA Neuromodulation Special Interest Group.
-Dr. Provenzano previously served as the Vice Chair for the Continuing Medical Education Committee for the American Society of Regional Anesthesia and Pain Medicine.
+Further, he serves as an external member of the Robert Morris University IRB.
+He serves as the Treasurer on the Board of Directors of the American Society of Regional Anesthesia and Pain Medicine, and as the Secretary of the North American Neuromodulation Society.
 In addition, he serves on the Educational Track Subcommittee on Pain Medicine for the American Society of Anesthesiologists.
-He has extensive interests and expertise in the conservative treatment of pain originating from the cervical and lumbar spine, neuromodulation and in the utilization of ultrasound for interventional pain management procedures.
+He has extensive interests and expertise in the conservative treatment of pain originating from the cervical and lumbar spine, neuromodulation, and in the utilization of ultrasound for interventional pain management procedures.